exercism/php/exercises/pangram/README.md

 > The quick brown fox jumps over the lazy dog.

 The alphabet used consists of ASCII letters `a` to `z`, inclusive, and is case insensitive.
-Input will not contain non-ASCII symbols.
+Input may contain non-ASCII symbols, but it is only necessary to check whether each letter in the English alphabet is present.

 ## Running the tests